 "From a safety perspective, it’s really important to carefully consider what your little one wears to bed.
-I highly recommend getting a good quality Sleep Sac.
+I highly recommend getting a good quality Sleeping Bag.
 They are really great for helping parents feel confident that their little one is at the correct temperature at night and it keeps little ones cosy in a similar way to swaddling.
-Sleep Sacs come in different sizes according to your baby’s age and they ensure that loose covers are not a problem.
+Sleeping Bags come in different sizes according to your baby’s age and they ensure that loose covers are not a problem.
 They come in a variety of tog ratings (their warmth level) so you can select the one that is most appropriate for the time of year.
-Many also come with a guide that provides full information on what your baby should be wearing inside the Sleep Sac.
+Many also come with a guide that provides full information on what your baby should be wearing inside the Sleeping Bag.
 As a general rule, your baby's bedroom should be between 16 and 200 C (61 to 680 F)."

 Nicole at Baby Sleep Site

 "For newborns who are swaddled, I recommend they wear a vest underneath a light babygrow (long-sleeved in the winter and short-sleeved in the summer).
 In the summer, you can probably skip an outfit with feet or socks but in the winter, you may want to keep them on."

 Fern at TheBigSleep Co